 The Oculus Rift is the one that started it all – Facebook effectively kicked off the consumer VR craze back in back in 2016, with the Oculus Rift.

-The model we’ve reviewed here is a consumer-level Oculus Rift (i.e. not the early models intended for developers), and, while in 2019, it’s starting to show its age, still offers a great VR experience.
+The model we’ve reviewed here is a consumer-level Oculus Rift (i.e. not the early models intended for developers), and, while in 2020 it’s starting to show its age, it still offers a great VR experience.

 The 2160 x 1200 (1080 x 1200 per eye) display in particular looks a little old-school, especially compared to the Vive Pro and PSVR.
 The Oculus Quest also beats the Rift in the resolution count here.